Responsibility in Nukula

 Our main short-term goal is that every day at Nukula is a responsible day, whether we have customers or not.
 Our operating environment, our services and our activities implement this principle.
 A few examples:

-• In 2022, we will switch to vegetarian and fish dishes.
+• In 2022, we switched to vegetarian and fish dishes.

 • Professional fisherman catch the fish we need from the Päijänne.
 The raw materials for our vegetarian meals are always locally produced and as organic as possible.
 It’s a short distance from vegetarian to vegan, for example.
 We grow our own vegetables, herbs, fruits and berries.
 We also collect produce from the forest.
 No artificial fertilizers or poisons are used.